ephemeral972/barsoom/README.md

 barsoom
 =======

-Repository to hold scripts for my experiments with Puppet, Linux and Ruby
+Repository to hold scripts for my experiments with Ruby, Chef and Linux